Jerusalem artichoke warm salad

 Instructions

-• Add the sliced fennel, and sauté for another 2 minutes;
+3. Add the fennel: Stir in the sliced fennel and cook for another 2 minutes, stirring occasionally.

 As usual, these are my thoughts and ideas, not medical advice.
 You are encouraged to create your own recipes or search for some suited to your needs.
 I am just sharing my recipes, hoping that I can inspire some of you to make healthier food choices.